 Who Would Like Wix

-Wix is a good choice for someone who wants a really easy way to start their blog.
-If you want to start a blog without having to take care of things like security, backups, hosting, and so on, Wix is a good option.
-Wix takes care of all that for you.
+Wix is a good choice for someone who wants a really easy way to start their blog for free.
+If you want to start a blog without having to take care of things like security, backups, hosting and so on, Wix is a good option.
+Wix takes care of all that for you, even on their free platform plans.

 The free version of Wix would not work for someone who is looking to monetize their blog or create a more customized look.